Filmmaking

-Filmmaking or film production is the process by which a motion picture is produced.
-Filmmaking involves a number of complex and discrete stages, starting with an initial story, idea, or commission.
-It then continues through screenwriting, casting, pre-production, shooting, sound recording, post-production, and screening the finished product before an audience that may result in a film release and an exhibition.
-Filmmaking occurs in a variety of economic, social, and political contexts around the world.
-It uses a variety of technologies and cinematic techniques.
+Filmmaking or film production, is the process of creating a motion picture.
+It involves a number of distinct stages, including an initial story idea or commission, followed by screenwriting, casting, pre-production, shooting, sound recording, post-production, and screening the finished product before an audience, which may result in a film release and exhibition.
+The process is nonlinear, in that the filmmaker typically shoots the script out of sequence, repeats shots as needed, and puts them together through editing later.
+Filmmaking takes place in a variety of economic, social, and political contexts around the world, and uses a wide range of technologies and cinematic techniques.
+While originally films were recorded on photographic film, most modern filmmaking is now digital.